DigitalPublishingToolkit/TOD15-Online-Courtship/md/08_Lardellier.md

 are arranged by websites.

 The model of the traditional couple is called into question by information and communication technologies.
-Clearly, the Internet ‘produces’ a good amount of couples.
+Clearly, the internet ‘produces’ a good amount of couples.
 But, as a consequence, it also produces ‘defeats,’ as digital suitors reconnect for digital adultery, polygamy and ‘sexfriending.’
 These sites have given birth to a type of